facebookresearch/ScaleExplorer/README.md

 ## MADMax

-MADMax is a tool for performance modeling of large-scale machine learning workloads.
-It is designed to provide highly configurable workload simulation settings across a wide range of hardware and software configurations.
-Please see the MADMax folder for more details.
+MADMax is a tool for performance modeling and simulation of large-scale machine learning workloads.
+MADMax is designed to provide highly configurable workload simulation settings across a wide range of hardware and software configurations.
+Please see the MADMax sub-repository and our [ISCA'24 paper](https://arxiv.org/abs/2310.02784) for more details.

 ## License
 This repository is CC-BY-NC 4.0 licensed, as found in the LICENSE file.
-The tools in the sub-repositories have their own individual licenses.